MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

 ## To remove the classification completely

-On the Information Protection bar, click the **Edit label** icon next to **Personal**.
+On the Information Protection bar, click the **Edit Label** icon next to **Personal**.
 This displays the available labels.
 But instead of choosing one of the labels, this time, click the **Remove label** icon.
-Click **OK** to confirm and then provide justification for this action.
+Click **Yes** to confirm and then provide justification for this action.

 You'll see the **Sensitivity** value display **Not set**, which is what users see initially if you don't set a default label: